Farm Transitional Planning

 What resources are utilized?

-In Phase II, we use the online Ag Transitions planning template from Farm Financial Management at the University of Minnesota.
-Participants can create their own accounts at https://www.agtransitions.umn.edu.
+We use the online Ag Transitions planning template from Farm Financial Management at the University of Minnesota.
+Participants can create their own accounts at https://www.agtransitions.umn.edu and add us as advisors.
 Using this platform, principle farm owners with the help of a business consultant, will develop farm transition goals and record pertinent information that includes assets, liabilities, business structures, and financial trends.
 This process will stimulate multi-generational discussions and allow for the sharing of a plan with successors and transition team members to generate feedback and assistance.

 How do we know if we can benefit from your services?